Our Products

 Overview of Trefoil’s Products

-The cornea accounts for 70 % of the visual system.
+The cornea accounts for 70% of the visual system’s ability to focus light.
 Damage through disease to corneal tissue has the potential to produce significant vision loss.
 These disorders affect significant patient populations.
 Approximately 4% of the population in the U.S. and E.U. have an endothelial disease.
 Ocular complications from herpes virus reactivation are the leading cause of corneal blindness with more than 4 million cases worldwide, and in the U.S. an estimated 500,000 people suffer from herpes-related eye complications.

 Intracameral TTHX1114